-Faculty may place course readings or other materials on reserve at the Circulation Desk for their students to check out for limited periods.
-To place items on reserve, please fill out a Reserve Request form online (https://library.campbell.edu/reserves/) or use the printed form provided at the Circulation Desk.
+Faculty may place course readings or other materials on reserve at the Library Services Desk for their students to check out for limited periods.
+To place items on reserve, please fill out a Reserve Request form online (https://library.campbell.edu/reserves/) or use a printed form provided at Library Services.
 Physical materials placed on print reserve may be owned by Campbell University Libraries or personal copies owned by the faculty.